michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 15. Or how shall they preach if they are not sent?
 As it is written, How beautiful the feet of them who evangelize peace, And who evangelize good things!

-16. But all of them have not obeyedLit. " heard." the preaching of the gospel: for Eshaia saith, My Lord, who hath believed our voice?
+16. But all of them have not obeyed

 17. Therefore faith is from the hearing of the ear, and the hearing of the ear from the word of Aloha.